la2050/archive/_projects/2016/center-for-sustainable-communities.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/4742887015741-team89.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Utilizing the model of 'What Makes Community?' as our focus, NHS is working with the City of Compton, Pacific Coast Regional, and METRO CDC to create the first of several Centers for Sustainable Communities in Compton, CA. The Center will help low-to-middle income families in Compton deal with the impacts of divestiture by serving as a hub to provide access to housing, transit, employment, healthy living, and community food resources that make communities stronger and more resilient.
+  Built on the site of a blighted grocery store in Compton, the 28,000 sq ft Center will serve as a hub for nonprofits and feature small business incubators, a health clinic, and community gardens.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   - Los Angeles Conservation Corps (LACC), - Pacific Coast Regional Small